 Aletha is a CPA, retired tax attorney, and has been a community volunteer for the past 35 years.
 She serves on the boards of The International School of the Peninsula, Verde Valley School, Avenidas, Self Help for the Elderly and The Christensen Fund.
 Born and raised in Honolulu, Aletha has a BA with honors in Medieval Studies from the University of Hawaii and a JD from Hastings College of Law.
 She has three adult children and three grandchildren.
 Her favorite JMZ animal is Sequoia the eagle.

 Karin has spent her time in HR fascinated by people and teams, and is thrilled to be working with the Friends’ Access & Inclusion Committee.
 She holds business degrees from New York University and Wharton.
 Karin and her partner Dan co-authored a children’s book called Meet the Helicopters, satirizing overprotective parents.
-A native of Palo Alto, Karin and Dan now live back in town gardening, cooking, and diligently hovering over their three young children, all of whom adore the JMZ as much as Karin did growing up.
+A native of Palo Alto, Karin and Dan now live back in town gardening, cooking, and diligently hovering over their four young children, all of whom adore the JMZ as much as Karin did growing up.
 She has a soft spot for the scarlet ibis.